 Public Interest Considerations

-Football-related offending causes direct harm to law abiding supporters, those who work in football grounds and the communities surrounding football grounds.
+Football-related offending causes direct harm to law-abiding supporters, those who are involved in football professionally, and the communities surrounding football grounds.
 It has an indirect but no less serious impact on the reputation of English and Welsh football at home and overseas.
-Prosecutors should note the contents of the NPCC and CPS Prosecution Policy for Football Related Offences.
+When making public interest decisions, prosecutors should note the contents of the NPCC and CPS Prosecution Policy for Football-Related Offending.

-In the highly unlikely event that a prosecution does not proceed on public interest grounds, prosecutors must discuss their decision with the police at the appropriate level (including the Dedicated Football Officer, where appropriate).
-Prosecutors must ensure that the file contains a detailed review showing that there are clear and appropriate grounds for not proceeding with the football-related matter(s).
+In the highly unlikely event that a prosecution does not proceed on public interest grounds, prosecutors should consider discussing their decision with the police at the appropriate level (including the Dedicated Football Officer, where appropriate).

 Simple Cautions or Penalty Notices for Disorder will rarely be appropriate for football-related offences.